AdobeDocs/experience-manager-cloud-service.en/help/security/same-site-cookie-support.md

 1. Generate the JSON format configurations for this particular setting by following the steps outlined in [Generating OSGi Configurations using the AEM SDK Quickstart](/help/implementing/deploying/configuring-osgi.md#generating-osgi-configurations-using-the-aem-sdk-quickstart)
 1. Apply the settings by following the steps in the [Cloud Manager API Format for Setting Properties](/help/implementing/deploying/configuring-osgi.md#cloud-manager-api-format-for-setting-properties) OSGi documentation.

-Once this setting is updated and users are logged out and logged in again, `login-token` cookies will have the `None` attribute set and will be included in cross-site requests.
+After this setting is updated and users are logged off and logged on again, `login-token` cookies has the `None` attribute set and is included in cross-site requests.